SMI/SmiServices/src/common/Smi.Common/Options/RabbitMqConfigOptions.md

 indented lines will be properties of the previous outdented line.
 Dashes indicate array elements, although you can use square brackets as well (see above).

-If you want to add one option to an existing section, you need to create the corresponding property in the `GlobalOptions` class, as everything is strongly typed and it will error if a property in the YAML file is not matched by the class (the viceversa instead is allowed).
+If you want to add one option to an existing section, you need to create the corresponding property in the `GlobalOptions` class, as everything is strongly typed and it will error if a property in the YAML file is not matched by the class (the vice-versa instead is allowed).

 If you create a new microservice, put its specific settings into a new top-level element in the YAML file.